STAR voting: Ties

+random method such as drawing lots, as is common practice for tied elections.

 Properties

 STAR voting satisfies the monotonicity criterion, i.e. raising one's vote's score for a candidate can never hurt their chances of winning, and lowering it can never help their chances.
 It also satisfies the resolvability criterion (in both Tideman and Woodall's versions).

 There are a number of other voting system criteria it does not satisfy.
 These include the majority criterion, as it can happen that a candidate does not make it to the runoff, even if they are the first preference of a majority.
-It does not satisfy the mutual majority criterion, although the more candidates there are in the mutual majority set, the greater the chances that at least one of them is among the two finalists in the runoff, in which case one of them will win.
-It does not always satisfy reversal symmetry (though it only violates it for exactly three candidates).
+It does not satisfy the mutual majority criterion.
+It does not always satisfy reversal symmetry.
 It also violates participation, consistency, and independence of clones (where any clones of the highest rated candidate may receive almost the same rating and enter the runoff, ahead of the second most popular non-clone).
 It does not satisfy the later-no-harm criterion, meaning that giving a positive rating to a less-preferred candidate can cause a more-preferred candidate to lose.
 Proponents argue that every voting system is flawed and that the strengths of STAR voting outweigh its weaknesses.